csss-uofr/student-resources/Web development/README.md

   - [Understanding Mongoose Deep Population](http://frontendcollisionblog.com/mongodb/2016/01/24/mongoose-populate.html)
   - [MongoDB full tutorial for beginners](https://www.quackit.com/mongodb/tutorial/)
   - [MongoDB tutorial for intermediate](https://www.guru99.com/mongodb-tutorials.html)

+***Firebase***

+Build a better app and leave the operations to us.
+Save crucial development time and ship a high-quality, bug-free app.

+- [Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) - Firebase Cloud Messaging (FCM) is a cross-platform messaging solution that lets you reliably deliver messages and notifications at no cost.
+- [Authentication](https://firebase.google.com/docs/auth/) - Firebase Authentication provides backend services, easy-to-use SDKs, and ready-made UI libraries to authenticate users to your app.
+It supports authentication using passwords, popular federated identity providers like Google, Facebook and Twitter, and more.
+- [Realtime Database](https://firebase.google.com/docs/database/) - The Firebase Realtime Database is a cloud-hosted database.
+Data is stored as JSON and synchronized in realtime to every connected client.
+When you build cross-platform apps with our iOS, Android, and JavaScript SDKs, all of your clients share one Realtime Database instance and automatically receive updates with the newest data.
+-[Cloud Firestore](https://firebase.google.com/docs/firestore/) -Cloud Firestore is a NoSQL document database that lets you easily store, sync, and query data for your mobile and web apps - at global scale.
+- [Storage](https://firebase.google.com/docs/storage/) - Firebase Storage is built for app developers who need to store and serve user-generated content, such as photos or videos.
+- [Hosting](https://firebase.google.com/docs/hosting/) - Firebase Hosting provides fast and secure static hosting for your web app.
+- [Remote Config](https://firebase.google.com/docs/remote-config/) - Firebase Remote Config is a cloud service that lets you change the behavior and appearance of your app without requiring users to download an app update.
+- [Test Lab](https://firebase.google.com/docs/test-lab/) - Firebase Test Lab for Android provides cloud-based infrastructure for testing Android apps.
+With one operation, you can initiate testing of your app across a wide variety of devices and device configurations.
+- [Crash Reporting](https://firebase.google.com/docs/crash/) - Crash Reporting creates detailed reports of the errors in your app.
+Errors are grouped into clusters of similar stack traces and triaged by the severity of impact on your users.

 ***Software architecture***
   - [Microservices by Chris Richardson](https://microservices.io/index.html)